-Weighing PreCheck versus Global Entry?
+Weighing TSA PreCheck vs Global Entry?
 Our recommendation is to opt for Global Entry, as your membership actually comes with PreCheck, too.
 Read our in-depth guide on how to get signed up for Global Entry.
 And learn everything you need to know about applying for and using TSA PreCheck.

 Cover the Cost of CLEAR, Too

-Among the new Amex Platinum benefits that were added in 2021, this one may take the cake.
+Among the new Amex Platinum benefits that were added in 2021, this one is among the best.

 While they may seem duplicative, CLEAR and TSA PreCheck (or better yet, Global Entry) provide a fantastic one-two punch.
 You use CLEAR to cut to the front of the PreCheck, then PreCheck itself gets you through faster by saving you the trouble of removing shoes, a belt, a light jacket, liquids, or electronics.